TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 It will wait for changes to occur in your JavaScript files and proceed to rebundle them which will update the bundled file that is delivered to the asset pipeline.

-Another useful command you can use is `./bin/dev` which will start the `yarn build --watch` and `rails server` at the same time. <span id="yarn-build-command"></span>That means not having to switch between terminal windows for developing.
+Another useful command you can use is `./bin/dev` which will start the `yarn build --watch` and `rails server` at the same time.
+That means not having to switch between terminal windows for developing.
 In development mode the command `./bin/dev` is useful since it allows your JavaScript bundle watcher and Rails server to update without needing to manually update it as yarn watches for those changes automatically.

 ### Using jsbundling-rails

 First ensure that you have Yarn and Node installed.
 Run `yarn -v` and `node -v` in the terminal.
 Both of these should return a number indicating the version.

-<span id="bundler-check"></span>Now let's go through these steps with a new app and for the last step select esbuild for your JavaScript.
+Now let's go through these steps with a new app and for the last step select esbuild for your JavaScript.
 Run the command below.

 ```bash
 rails new testapp